Paris Starz is a bearded queen that performs in Evansville, Indiana! Paris is a talented performer, with an amazing personality and attitude to match!

-Paris: I don’t really know, like I would say my size, like of course I’m a big girl, so, I don’t know, it’s, like skinny girls they have it so much easier than us, cause they can just go get something off the shelf and put it on, but there’s not much plus size things out there, am I going the right way with this question?
+Paris: I don’t really know, like I would say my size, like of course I’m a big girl, so, I don’t know, it’s like skinny girls they have it so much easier than us, cause they can just go buy something off the shelf and put it on, but there’s not much plus size things out there, I don’t know if I’m going the right way with this question?

 Kealie: No, you definitely got it.

 Paris: As far as like my music choice and stuff, I came from a small town so, I’m not so much into like more urban music, I’m– I gear my performances more to like Pop-y sometimes like country music.